madeirasquared/shanti-mathias/ideas.md

 _making_

 How do I get better at chain plying?
 Should I get a spinning wheel?
 How do I stop my love of making things from becoming a love of buying things?
-Do I need a drop-waist skirt?
+What is the role of trends in communicating with others?
+Which trends are world following?
 What clothes can I make for a life that involves lots of time on bicycles?
 How can my bucket hat pattern be improved?
+Where can I find good deals on ripstop nylon?

 _publishing_

 There are so many zines to make!
 I want to learn to draw maps, maybe.
 I want to collaborate with Shreyas on things - a biking zine?
+I want to become more interested in practicing Hindi maybe via zine making!
 I want to exchange my written work with more people.